Atlanta Dinner Club

 Is this a networking thing?

-No. People do meet collaborators and clients here, and that's great — but it happens by accident, the way it does in real life.
-Nobody is working the room.
-If you show up to pitch, you'll have a bad night.
+Nope!
+People do meet collaborators and clients here sometimes, and that's wonderful, but it happens naturally, the way it does in real life.
+Nobody's working the room.
+Come to make friends rather than to pitch, and you'll have a great time.

 I don't know a single person.
 Is that weird?

-It's the default.
-Everyone at the table came alone, everyone's a little nervous for the first ten minutes, and then the food arrives and it stops mattering.
+Not at all, it's completely normal!
+Everyone at the table came on their own, everyone's a little nervous for the first ten minutes, and then the food arrives and any nerves melt away.

 How do you decide who sits together?

-From the sign-up form.
-We look for real overlap in what people are into, then deliberately mix in enough range — different work, different ages, different parts of town — that the conversation goes somewhere.
+It all comes from the sign-up form.
+We look for real overlap in what people love, then thoughtfully mix in enough range (different work, different ages, different parts of town) to keep the conversation lively.
 Similar enough to click, different enough to stay interesting.

 When and where?

-The first date isn't set — we'll pick one as soon as the table fills.
-After that, one dinner a month, 7:00 PM, at a restaurant somewhere central.
-We rotate neighborhoods, and you get the address a few days ahead.
+The first date isn't set just yet, we'll lock it in as soon as the table fills.
+After that, it's one dinner a month at 7:00 PM, at a restaurant somewhere central.
+We rotate neighborhoods, and you'll get the address a few days ahead.

 Can I bring a friend?

-Come alone the first time.
-Pairs talk to each other and the table loses a seat's worth of conversation.
-After that, bring whoever you want — we'll just seat them at a different table.
+Come solo your first time.
+Pairs tend to talk mostly to each other, and the table misses out on a whole seat's worth of conversation.
+After that, bring anyone you like, we'll simply save them a spot at a table of their own.

 What if I can't make it?